Izuku Midoriya: Equipment

-After transferring One For All from his body to defeat Shigaraki, Izuku's powers eventually disappear and he retires from heroism.
-8 years later, Izuku receives from All Might a prototype powered suit funded by his classmates which he uses to become a hero again.
+After transferring One For All from his body to defeat Shigaraki and AFO, Izuku's powers eventually disappear, rendering him quirkless once again and retires from heroism.
+8 years later, Izuku receives from All Might a prototype powered suit that replicates his old quirks joint-funded by his classmates and All Might's old colleagues, which he uses to become a hero again.

 Reception

 Justin Briner has received praise for his voice performance as Izuku.

 Popularity

 Izuku's character has been popular among the fans of the series.
 In a 2018 My Hero Academia character popularity poll by Crunchyroll, Izuku ranked in first place with 11,429 votes.
 He also placed first in the Viz Media's first Weekly Shonen Jump popularity poll.
 In the yearly Japanese My Hero Academia popularity polls, Izuku commonly ranks second place behind Katsuki Bakugo, although he has placed first in the first ever poll with 2,314 votes, and third in the fourth poll with 8,301 tallied votes.
 In Tumblr's top anime and manga characters, Izuku ranked first in 2019 and 2020; and second in 2021.
 He was one of the five recipients for the "Best Boys of the Decade" category in the Funimation's Decade of Anime fan poll.
 He ranked sixth in the Best Male Character category at the 42nd Anime Grand Prix in 2020.
 In the 6th BTVA Anime Dub Awards, Izuku's actor Justin Briner won the award for "Best Male Lead" in People's Choice category for his English dub.
 Anime!
 Anime! took popularity polls for the hero characters.
 Izuku ranked as the second most popular character from 2021 to 2023.
 In 2024, in the "World Best Hero" global poll, he was found to be the franchise's second most popular character overall behind Bakugo.

 At the Crunchyroll Anime Awards, Izuku won "Hero of the Year" award while himself and his fight against Kacchan were nominated for "Best Boy" and "Best Fight Scene", respectively in 2017.
 In 2018, he won Best Hero while also being nominated for Best Boy.
 He went on to win the latter category in the following year; and in 2021, his fight against Overhaul won Best Fight Scene.
 In 2023, Mohja AlSheak was nominated in the "Best Voice Artist Performance (Arabic)" category for his performance as Izuku, but lost to Amal Hawija's Gon Freecss.
+In 2026, Izuku was nominated for "Best Main Character" and "Must Protect at All Costs" Character.
+Four of Izuku's international voice actors were nominated in the "Best Voice Artist Performance" category, namely Daiki Yamashita (Japanese), Justin Briner (English), Bastien Bourlé (French), and Simone Lupinacci (Italian); Bourlé eventually won while the other three lost to Aoi Yūki's Maomao, Lucien Dodge's Akaza, and Mosè Singh's Denji respectively.